 What do you need to comply with the France winter law?

-If motorhoming in France or driving in one of the affected regions between 01 November and 31 March each year, AND if you’re on a road which is marked as mandatory, you must:
+If driving or motorhoming in France one on of the mandatory roads in one of the affected regions between 01 November and 31 March each year, these are the rules you must comply with:

 Until November 1, 2024, tyres only marked “M + S” will be tolerated.